minishift/minishift/docs/minishift_ip.md

 ### Synopsis

-Gets the IP address of the running cluster and prints it to the standard output.
+Gets the IP address of the running cluster and prints it to standard output.

 ```
 minishift ip